vanya-vasya/website-4-bird/PRODUCTION_MIGRATION_SUCCESS.md

 # After payment, should land on: www.yum-mi.com/dashboard

 # 5. Check Vercel logs
-# Look for: "Networx HPP Webhook Received"
+# Look for: "Secure-Processor HPP Webhook Received"
 # Look for: "Transaction saved to database"

 # 6. Verify transaction in database